gusso/MagicMove.framerfx/README.md

-# Animate components without using code
+# Create interactive components without code

 1. Create a design component with **`⌘+K`**, and at least one instance of it with **`⌘+D`**.
 2. Double click on your instances to change the children's properties you want to animate.